 By default, all procedures, functions, triggers, and views are copied to the converted model during translation and translated to Oracle PL/SQL.
 However, if translation fails for any of the objects, those objects appear in the converted model but their original SQL code remains unchanged.
 Objects that remain in their original SQL code will not be used when the generation scripts are created.
-Therefore, to have any such objects migrated, you must either fix the problem in the original SQL code with valid PL/SQL code.
+Therefore, to have any such objects migrated, you must either fix the problem in the original SQL code before generating the script or edit the generated script to replace the original SQL code with valid PL/SQL code.